 And yet, if we look at the primal human tendencies, we will find that the quest for happiness is more tempting than the quest for meaning.
 This trend is even more pronounced if we look at life beyond the human life—e.g. in animals, we can see selfish enjoyment dominate over altruistic renunciation.

 What is meaning and what is happiness?
 This post employs some fundamental ideas from Vedic philosophy to answer these questions, where these two ideas are called chit and ananda, respectively.
-Meaning and happiness are two attributes associated with sat or consciousness, and therefore the fundamental property of all life.
+Meaning and happiness are two attributes of the soul which establishes a relation of consciousness called sat with something (which can be itself or something other than itself).

 What is Consciousness?